Naman1997/wireguard-k8s-ingress/README.md

         - WatchTower to always keep containers up to date (can be configured to not be added) (staging v/s prod ingress can differ here)
         - Nginx container to proxy domain names to route ingress traffic for duckdns subdomains to the wireguard IPs
         - Certbot for ssl certs for each domain
-- On the host(?) run helm install to install k8s ingress with externalIPs of the lxc containers
+- On the host(?) run helm install to install k8s ingress with externalIPs of the proxmox vm

 # Useful commands/docs